BrianMcConway/puppy-puzzle-game/README.md

 ## User Stories

-- As a first-time user I was able to quickly identify that this was a picture puzzle.
-I was unsure of the rules before I started the game so I used the "how to play" option which clearly outlined the rules of the game.
-The game played smoothly, and when I eventually solved the puzzle, a pop-up messsage congratulated me and let me know how many moves it took to complete the game.
+- As a user, I would like to be able to play the puzzle game.
+- As a user, I would like to be able to learn the rules before playing.
+- As a user, I would like to be able to keep track of the amount of turns I have taken.
+- As a user, I would like to see anotification when I have completed the puzzle.
+- As a user, I would like to be able to start a new game at any time.
+- As a user, I would like to confirm a new game start so I don't start again by mistake.

 ## Features